Islamic veiling practices by country: Kazakhstan

 The word "hijab" was used only for certain style of hijab, and such style of hijab was not commonly worn by Muslims there until the fall of the Soviet Union.
-Some Islamic adherents (like Uzbeks) used to wear the paranja, while others (Chechens, Kara-Chai, Tajiks, Kazakhs, Turkmens, etc.) wore traditional scarves the same way as a bandana and have own traditional styles of headgear which are not called by the word hijab.

-In the 1920s during the Soviet era, a series of policies and actions taken by the Communist Party of the Soviet Union, initiated by Joseph Stalin, to remove all manifestations of gender inequality, especially on the systems of female veiling and seclusion practiced in Central Asia.
+Some Islamic adherents (like Uzbeks) used to wear the paranja, while others (Chechens, Kara-Chai, Tajiks, Kazakhs, Turkmens, etc.) wore traditional scarves the same way as a bandana and have their own traditional styles of headgear which are not called by the word hijab.
+In the 1920s during the Soviet era, a series of policies and actions were taken by the Communist Party of the Soviet Union, initiated by Joseph Stalin, to remove all manifestations of gender inequality, especially on the systems of female veiling and seclusion practiced in Central Asia.

 In September 2017, schools in some regions of Kazakhstan banned girls wearing headscarves from further attendance.
 Attempts by Muslim parents to challenge the ban had failed as of April 2018.
-In February 2018, the government proposed a ban on people wearing niqabs and similar forms of female dress in public.
+In February 2018, the government proposed a ban targeting pious Muslims wearing niqabs, similar forms of female dress in public, certain beards, and even short trousers.

-On 18 October 2023, A ban was announced on hijabs for students and teachers in schools.
+On 18 October 2023, a ban was begun on hijabs for students and teachers in schools.

 Kuwait

 During the liberal nationalist era in the 1950s and 1960s, the unveiling of Kuwaiti women was viewed as a natural part of the progress of Kuwait as a new independent nation; Kuwaiti feminists like Lulwah Al-Qatami and Fatima Hussain burned their veils and abaya in public.
 The majority of Kuwaiti women did not wear the hijab in the 1960s and 1970s.
 At Kuwait University throughout the 1960s and most of the 1970s, miniskirts were more common than the hijab.

-This development gradually turned around due to the growing Islamization of Kuwaiti society, which made veiling the norm again by the mid-to-late 1990s in response to the Islamic revolution in Iran & the Grand Mosque seizure.
+This development gradually turned around due to the growing Islamization of Kuwaiti society, which made veiling the norm again by the mid-to-late 1990s in response to the Islamic revolution in Iran and the Grand Mosque seizure.
 In 1978, Sheikha Latifa Al-Sabah, then-wife of Emir Saad Al-Salim Al-Sabah, established the Islamic Care Association, seeking to spread Islam along with the associated lifestyle and conduct of Muslim life.
-However in recent decades, an increasing number of Kuwaiti women have been unveiling or choosing to not wear the hijab; including the daughter of Kuwaiti Muslim Brotherhood leader Tareq Al-Suwaidan.
+However in recent decades, an increasing number of Kuwaiti women have been unveiling or choosing to not wear the hijab.

 As the first Kuwaiti women in parliament, Rola Dashti and Aseel al-Awadhi did not wear a hijab when they took their seats as MPs in the National Assembly in 2008.
 This decision was criticized by several Islamist MPs, including Ali al-Omair.
-In 2009, Kuwait's top court officially ruled that veiling is optional not mandatory among Kuwaiti women MPs in parliament.
+In 2009, Kuwait's top court officially ruled that veiling is optional and not mandatory among Kuwaiti women MPs in parliament.